BibleReadingPlan/BibleReadingPlans/readme.txt

 This version:

-1. Adds access to over 1700 versions in more than 1500 languages via the Bible Brain (aka the Digital Bible Platform) API.
+1. Adds access to over 1700 versions in nearly 1900 languages via the Bible Brain (aka the Digital Bible Platform) API.

 1. Provides on-the-fly conversion of plans created by the Create Bible Reading Plans plugins to Version 4 of the Bible Brain (aka Digital Bible Platform) API.